patrickzib/motiflets/README.md

 complexity, making large-scale analysis impractical.
 Current CPU methods take nearly a day for 30 million points, and even GPU acceleration requires hours.
-AMPED is a scalable anytime motif set finder using LSH-based pruning, anytime processing, and a memory-efficient graph structure.
-On up to 25 large datasets (180k to 62M points, totaling 413 compute days across all competitors), AMPED consistently ranks among the fastest and most accurate methods.
+SCAMPI is a scalable anytime motif set finder using LSH-based pruning, anytime processing, and a memory-efficient graph structure.
+On up to 25 large datasets (180k to 62M points, totaling 413 compute days across all competitors), SCAMPI consistently ranks among the fastest and most accurate methods.
 For million-scale data, it finds high-quality motifs in under a minute with only 8 GB RAM, which is four orders of magnitude faster than extrapolated MASS (21 days) and three orders faster than MOMP (12 hours).
 Competitors either produced low-quality results, needed excessive RAM, or crashed.
-AMPED enables motif discovery in previously infeasible scenarios, including memory-constrained systems, and single-machine analytics, while also reducing energy consumption, making it suitable for
+SCAMPI enables motif discovery in previously infeasible scenarios, including memory-constrained systems, and single-machine analytics, while also reducing energy consumption, making it suitable for